The second part of the ‘why not’ series focuses on working on a tulpa’s mind form.

 It is easy to envision a new consciousness as a personification of some other character, possibly one that the originating consciousness is idolising.
-That causes a mental trap, where a new consciousness is created to fit the pre-existing mentality, forcing it to comply and limiting its personal development.
+That causes a mental trap where a new consciousness fits the pre-existing mentality, forcing it to comply and limiting its personal development.

-The way consciousness is imagined to look is always secondary to who it is as a person.
+The way consciousness is imagined looking is always secondary to who it is as a person.
 Devoting time to the imagination can be a severe distraction and might hinder the consciousness’ development progress.

 Why to focus on form?